Editor's Note: This is the first in a series of three articles focused on medical assistant recruitment and retention.

 - Should we create an internal hiring pipeline or compete in the open market?

-- Watch for more information on our upcoming product launching in February 2022 — MA SkillsBuilder: Clinical.
-Made up of 12 modules to help learners master a range of clinical competencies, the product will:
+- Check out MA SkillsBuilder™: Clinical.
+NHAs experiential training tool is made up of 12 modules to help learners master a range of clinical competencies and will:

 - Aid in student retention through engagement